Netaji Subhas Chandra Bose International Airport: Statistics

-As of the financial year 2019–20, Netaji Subhas Chandra Bose International Airport was again the fifth-busiest airport in India in terms of the total number of passengers served, which was about 22 million, 0.6% increase from the previous year.
-Out of which, 19 million passengers were domestic and 3 million were international.
-The cargo traffic saw a decline of 1.1% from its previous year, with 153,468 metric tonnes of cargo.
+As of the financial year 2024–25, Netaji Subhas Chandra Bose International Airport is the sixth-busiest airport in India in terms of the total number of passengers served and with respect to the number of flights departing and arriving at the airport, which was about 21.8 million passengers in the FY and 408 flights a day respectively.
+This was a 10.3% increase from the previous year.
+Out of which, 19.4 million passengers were domestic travellers and 2.4 million were international travellers.
+The cargo traffic saw an increase of 9.2% from its previous year, with 165,617.9 metric tonnes of cargo, the best CCU has ever handled so far.

-Connectivity
+Ground transport

 Roads

 The airport has a well-established facility of prepaid taxis and air-conditioned buses connecting it to the city centre.
+Ride-hailing services including Uber and Ola operate here regularly.
 As part of the larger modernisation programme, a flyover at Nagerbazar and an entry ramp on VIP Road have also been constructed.
 A 2 km flyover from Kestopur to Raghunathpur (near Tegharia) was built to speed up airport-bound traffic.
 These reduced journey times to the airport.
-Parking facilities at the new terminal include two underground parking levels accommodating 3000 cars, as well as an outdoor car parking which can handle an additional 2000 cars.
+Parking facilities at the new terminal include two underground parking levels accommodating 3000 cars, as well as an outdoor car parking that can handle an additional 2000 cars.

 West Bengal Transport Corporation (WBTC) operates air conditioned buses to major parts of Kolkata from 08:00 to 21:00 throughout the week.

 Metro

-Two new Kolkata Metro lines are under construction which will connect to the airport: one from Noapara (Yellow Line), and the other from New Garia (Orange Line).
-Both lines will converge at the Biman Bandar metro station.
-An American aviation planning firm has drafted a plan for a futuristic multi-modal transport hub at Kolkata Airport modelled on similar projects in European airports.
+The airport is connected at Jai Hind metro station, which opened on 22 August 2025 with one Kolkata Metro line from Noapara (Yellow Line).
+It is the largest underground metro station in India and the station will eventually also serve another line from New Garia (Orange Line).
+Both lines will converge at Jai Hind, with Orange line terminating at this station and Yellow Line moving towards Suripukur metro station.

 Rail

 The airport was connected to the Kolkata Suburban Railway system's circular line branch.
 The 4 km long elevated track connected the airport Biman Bandar railway station with Dum Dum Cantonment railway station, passing Jessore Road.
 Electric multiple unit rolling stocks served the line.
-However, due to poor patronage and plans to replace it with metro service, the railway line was closed in September 2016 to facilitate construction of the new lines.
+Due to poor patronage and plans to replace it with yellow Line metro service, the railway line was closed in September 2016 to facilitate construction of the new lines.
 The remaining infrastructure was dismantled in early 2020 to make space for road upgrades.
+As of 2024, the iconic station building still exists as Kolkata metro Railways headquarters.

-Presently, the nearest two rail stations are Durganagar railway station and Dum Dum Cantonment railway station.
+Presently, the nearest railway stations are Dum Dum Cantonment railway station and Durganagar railway station.